-Never once did this keep her down.
 Fully supported by family and her boyfriend, Tim (now her husband), she got back to work in mere months.
 She used her job to get her mind back in place and to focus her fighting mind.
-This mentality led to her discovering a FES (Functional Electrical System) bike that would change her forever.
+This mentality led to her discovering a FES (Functional Electrical Stimulation) bike that would change her forever.

 French was introduced to the world of neural prosthetics and neuro technology by the bike.
 The prosthetics and bike function through FES technology, which works by using electrical stimulation to control the muscles or nerves.
 This allows for men and women with disabilities to work and use muscles that otherwise lay dormant due to paralysis.